cmas1/HolorLib/README.md

 HolorLib is a C++20 header only library that implements generic multi-dimensional containers.
 Want to create a vector of floats?
 A matrix of strings?
 A 5-dimensional container of some user defined type.
 HolorLib allows to do it and it provides functionalities to access and slice these containers.
-**HolorLib is not a mathematical library**: the objects stored in the containers can be any type, so it would not be
+**HolorLib is not a mathematical library**: the objects stored in the containers can be any type.

 -----------------